-AAF Board member and leading mercury researcher Luis Fernandez met with the Prime Minister of Peru last week to present his findings on the effects of mercury from illegal gold mining in the Madre de Dios region.
+AAF Board member and leading mercury researcher Luis Fernandez met with the Prime Minister of Peru last week to present his findings on the effects of mercury from illicit and unregulated gold mining in the Madre de Dios region.

 He warned of elevated levels of mercury in rural and indigenous populations and children living in the region, in a meeting with representatives from the Ministry of the Environment, Ministry of Energy and Mines, the National Water Authority and the Native Federation of Madre de Dios.
 Fernandez, a member of the Department of Global Ecology at Stanford University, explained that the study, which started in January 2012, found that 60% of the fish sold in the city of Puerto Maldonado has a high concentration of mercury due to contamination in rivers and lakes.
 He added that the situation is worse for rural and indigenous populations, who tend to consume a wider variety of marine species.